Follow TV Tropes

 Midway through production, the COVID-19 Pandemic hits, but farmers are deemed key workers, so the farm must adapt around restrictions and market changes (i.e. planting vegetables instead of barley because pubs were closed and demand for beer was down).

-It was renewed for a second season in July 2021, which released on 10th February, 2023.
-And while a third season has been planned, the long-term future of the series is in doubt due to Clarkson making inflammatory comments on social media.
+It was renewed for a second series in July 2021, which released on 10th February, 2023.
+And a third and fourth series has been renewed, despite the long-term future of the series being formerly in doubt after his remarks on Meghan Markle landed him in hot water (again).

 Tropes: